 The hoodie–uggs combo is the height of fashion at CSU.
 We’re all about maximising comfort, while still looking fresh.
 City unis may say otherwise, but there ain’t no shame in our game.

 4. You’ve pulled an all-nighter in the learning commons.

 Can you really call yourself a CSU student if you haven’t pulled an all-nighter in the learning commons?
 It’s a rite of passage.
 Albeit not a long-term strategy to get you through your degree.
 One all-nighter is usually enough to improve your time management skills.

-5. You’ve donned a toga for O Week.
+5. You’ve donned a toga for Orientation.

 Step 1.
 Race down to Spotlight to find the cheapest material you can get your hands on.